Ktiseos-Nyx/Mp3_To_Wav/README.md

 # Mp3 to Wav Converter

 A Tkinter-based GUI application that uses Pydub to convert one or more MP3 files to WAV format.
 This is under heavy developmenet, and is inspired by many other tools.
 It was created in the heat of a fever-dream to solve something that could not be solved (as my partner didn't know how to install Python in the right drive).
+At the moment it does actually work, it has been tested at least on a singular file.

 ## Table of Contents